sourcecred/template-instance/README.md

 In `config/dependencies.json` you'll notice there is a default configuration for recognizing SourceCred as a dependency that powers your community.
 This will create bonus Cred and give it to an identity named `sourcecred`, which will be activated to receive rewards.
 By default it is set to 0.05 (5% of minted Cred).

 If you choose to keep or increase our dependency cred, rewards distributed to our community support the longevity and development of the project.
-If you are interested in possibly getting extra tech support or feature prioritization for higher depencency cred, reach out on [Discord](https://sourcecred.io/discord) in our _#any-questions_ channel!
+If you are interested in possibly getting extra tech support or feature prioritization for higher dependency cred, reach out on [Discord](https://sourcecred.io/discord) in our _#any-questions_ channel!
 If you want to lower or remove the dependency cred, we're dedicated to open source and you totally can.

 NOTE: WE ARE NO LONGER ACCEPTING REWARDS/DONATIONS AT THIS TIME